-Experticity challenged Berger and Keller Fay to find out.
-They ultimately designed a research framework and deployed a sample survey of 6,000 unpaid Experticity influencers and members of the general population to understand the role of brand advocacy and word-of-mouth education in consumers' decision-making processes.
+ExpertVoice challenged Berger and Keller Fay to find out.
+The team ultimately designed a research framework and deployed a sample survey to 6,000 unpaid ExpertVoice experts and members of the general population to understand the role of brand advocacy and word-of-mouth education in consumers' decision-making processes.

-The research team asked Experticity members how often they gave buying recommendations and to whom.
+The research team asked ExpertVoice experts how often they gave buying recommendations and to whom.
 The team then asked the people who received the recommendations how credible and influential a given recommendation was, and if they had tried or bought the recommended product.
-The research team then replicated this process with the general population - in other words, non-Experticity members giving recommendations - and followed up with the people who received the recommendations to see how credible they found them and whether they had tried or bought the products.
+The research team then replicated this process with the general population - in other words, non-ExpertVoice members giving recommendations.
+They followed up with the people who received the recommendations to see how credible they found them and whether they had tried or bought the products.